jaeyk/comp_thinking_social_science/docs/06_big_data.md

 SELECT COLUMN FROM TABLE
 ```

-# Learning objectives
+## Learning objectives

-> * Embracing a new mindset: shifting from ownership (opening CSVs in your laptop) to access (accessing data stored in a database)
+* Embracing a new mindset: shifting from ownership (opening CSVs in your laptop) to access (accessing data stored in a database)

-> * Learning how to use R and SQL to access and query a database
+* Learning how to use R and SQL to access and query a database

+## Quick overview

 * SQL and R